SorooshBa/PGU_ResourceSharing/Courses/AgileSoftwareDevelopment/titles.md

 # course title: Agile Software Development
-## description:
+## Description:
-this course is based on the most poplular methodologies to manage agile teams. most fucosed on important practices and antipatterns
+This course is based on the most popular methodologies for managing agile teams. most focused on important practices and antipatterns.<br />
+The main references are taken from the most active people in the industry and their experience in software development, such as Martin Fowler or Scott Ambler.
+Overall, this course is appropriate for industry and academic research. because of the lecturer, he is one the most famous persons who actively works on software development methodologies and agile principles.<br />
+this course will lead you to use agile appropriately. not the thing called agile in most of companies.

-## key notes:
+## keynotes:
 1. an overview of XP
 2. DSDM
 3. DAD